interactivethings/swiss-maps/README.md

 If you're targeting another output dimensions, you can easily change them by setting the `WIDTH` and `HEIGHT` variables:

     make topo/ch-cantons.json WIDTH=2000 HEIGHT=1000

+Per default, a 10px margin is included which can be changed by setting the `MARGIN` variable.

 Make sure you run `make clean` if you've generated files before because `make` won't overwrite them if they already exist.